Anton Graff: Life and work

 In 1769 Graff met Philipp Erasmus Reich, a well known bookseller and publisher in Leipzig.
 Reich became a good friend of Graff.
 He engaged him to portrait his scholar friends.
 In September 1771, Graff travelled to Berlin and portrayed Gotthold Ephraim Lessing in Johann Georg Sulzer's apartment.
 Lessing's comment on his portrait was: "Do I really look that terribly nice?"
 In Berlin Graff also portrayed Moses Mendelssohn and Johann Georg Sulzer, his future father-in-law.

-In his later years Graff turned to painting landscapes and developed further a sparkling manner of painting that anticipated Impressionism.
+In his later years Graff turned to painting landscapes and developed a sparkling manner of painting that anticipated Impressionism.
 Philipp Otto Runge and Caspar David Friedrich were influenced by his work.

 Graff was a sociable person.
 He cultivated friendships with many of his sitters, business partners and colleagues such as the Polish engraver Daniel Chodowiecki, the Swiss painters Salomon Gessner and Adrian Zingg and the Saxon engraver Johann Friedrich Bause.
 Bause reproduced many of Graff's portraits as engravings.
-This made Graff's name and his artworks also well known within the general public.
+This made Graff's name and his artworks well known with the public.
 Graff travelled quite often to Berlin.
 His father-in-law, Johann Georg Sulzer, introduced him to members of the Prussian court.
-He became very popular with the Prussian nobility and they were good customers of him.
-He never forgot how well he was received within the Prussian society.
-In 1778 he closed the short autobiography with the sentence: "Berlin habe ich viel zu verdanken" (I owe Berlin much).
+He became very popular with the Prussian nobility and they were good customers for him.
+In 1778 he closed his short autobiography with: "Berlin habe ich viel zu verdanken" (I owe Berlin much).

-On 16 October 1771, Anton Graff married Elisabetha Sophie Augusta Sulzer, called "Guste".
-Graff and his wife had 5 children.
+On 16 October 1771, Graff married Elisabetha Sophie Augusta Sulzer, called "Guste".
+They had 5 children.
 The first daughter, Johanna Catharina Henrietta, died the same year she was born in 1772.
 Another daughter was born in 1779 and died only a few months later.
 His second son, Georg, died in 1801.
 In 1803 Graff underwent cataract surgery.
 His wife Elisabeth died in 1812.
-Graff himself died of typhoid fever in the evening of 22 June 1813, at around 8pm in Dresden.
+Graff himself died of typhoid fever on 22 June 1813, at around 8pm in Dresden.
 He was 76 years old.
 He left his two surviving children, Caroline Susanne (she married the painter Karl Ludwig Kaaz, a pupil of Graff) and Carl Anton (he became a landscapist), a fortune of 40,000 Thaler.
 Graff was buried in Dresden.
 His tomb does not exist anymore.

 Graff was a prolific artist.
 He painted some 2,000 paintings and drawings.
-His paintings, especially the portraits, are much sought-after.
+His paintings, especially the portraits, are much sought after.
 Many of them are in museums and private collections in Switzerland (Museum Oskar Reinhart), Germany (Staatliche Kunstsammlungen Dresden), Russia (Hermitage Museum), Estonia (Kadriorg Palace, Tallinn) and Poland (National Museum, Warsaw).
 The portraits of gentlemen outnumber the portraits of ladies.

 In honour of their famous citizen the Berufsbildungsschule Winterthur (BBW) (School for Vocational Training) named their building after Graff.
 The "Anton-Graff-Haus".
 In Winterthur and Dresden there are streets named after Anton Graff.

-2013 jubilee exhibitions take place in the Museum Oskar Reinhart, Winterthur, and in the Old National Gallery in Berlin.
+2013 Jubilee exhibitions took place in the Museum Oskar Reinhart, Winterthur, and in the Old National Gallery in Berlin.